Test-Time Degradation Adaptation for Open-Set Image Restoration: Experiments

-The quantitative results are presented in~\cref{tab:dh}.
-From the Table, one could see that our method achieves comparable even better results than those task-specific methods.
-To be specific, our method obtains the best performance in the zero-shot methods, and respectively outperforms YOLY and DDIP with 0.03/0.021 and 3.05/0.024 in PSNR/SSIM metrics.
-Meanwhile, our method also significantly outperforms the priors-based methods, with the margin of at most 5.52 and 0.073 in PSNR and SSIM, respectively.
-Besides, even compared to the learning-based methods, our method still outperforms some of them, and achieves comparable performance with the others.
-For instance, our method obtains 3.23/0.030 higher PSNR/SSIM value than MSN, 2.12 higher PSNR than AOD.
-Although our method is lower than CAP and DEN, the performance gaps are not huge, \textit{e.g.}, 0.42/0.012 lower than CAP and 2.69/0.046 lower than DEN in PSNR/SSIM metrics.
-In addition, we show and analyze their qualitative results in~\cref{fig:dehazing}, which show that our method achieves better fidelity and realness.
+The quantitative results are presented in Tab.\ref{tab:dh}, from which one could see that our method achieves comparable even better results than those task-specific methods.
+To be specific, our method obtains the best performance in zero-shot methods, and outperforms YOLY and DCP with 1.05/0.042 and 3.87/0.023 according to PSNR/SSIM metrics, respectively.
+Meanwhile, even compared with the classic learning-based methods, our method still outperforms most of them and achieves comparable results with the others.
+For example, our method obtains 3.89/0.051, 3.14/0.017, and 0.60/0.009 higher PSNR/SSIM values than MSN, AOD and CAP, respectively.
+Although our method is lower than DEN, the performance gaps are not huge, \textit{e.g.}, 1.67/0.025 lower than DEN in terms of PSNR/SSIM metrics.
+In addition, we also show and analyze the qualitative results in Fig.\ref{fig:dehazing}, from which one could observe that our method achieves better fidelity and realness than the compared methods.

 \textbf{Low-light Image Enhancement} aims at improving the perception of the image captured in the environment with poor illumination.
-To evaluate our method on this challenge task, we introduce the test subset from LOL~\cite{lol} dataset.
-LOL includes 485 training and 15 testing image pairs of low- and normal-light, which contain noises produced during the photo capture process.
-Since the images have a resolution of 400$\times$600, we first center crop the image along the shorter edges, and then resize them to be applicable to the pretrained diffusion model.
+To evaluate our method on this task, we introduce the test subset from LOL~\cite{wei2018deep} dataset.
+LOL includes 485 training and 15 test image pairs of low- and normal-light, which contain noises produced during the photo capture process.
+Since the images have a resolution of 400$\times$600, we first center crop them along the shorter edges, and then resize them to be applicable to the PDM.